jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   * About 1.5 - 2.5 hours of video per organ system
 * Highly, highly recommend (you'll also see it highly recommended in First Aid resource recommendations appendix)
-* Purchase 21 months out from your STEP1 exam date
+* Purchase the longest possible subscription (eg. 21 months) because you'll keep coming back to these videos during your modules and especially in the run up to STEP1.
 * Interesting to that
   [Google Trends](//google.com/trends/explore#q=pathoma%2C%20Goljan) shows
   Pathoma (blue) overtaking Goljan's [Rapid Review Pathology] (red).  <img